AndyV773/pp4/README.md

 The naviagtional menu was used from [W3S](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_sidenav_full).
 It transitions in from the right and displays content for both authorised and unauthorised users.
 It also adjusts to the screen size, covering the full screen on small devices and 67% on large devices, ensuring the channel list remains visible.
 Additionally, it includes copyright information with a dynamically updated date

-- Authorised user navigation menu content includes
+- Authorised user navigation menu content includes:
   - Account
   - Profile
   - About